atwuensch/gis-portfolio/custommapassignment.md

 # Custom Map Assignment

+## Project Summary
 For this assignment, I chose the nonprofit Local Government Academy, based in Pittsburgh.
+Local Government Academy is looking to make their brand recognizable within Allegheny County.
+What they do as an organization is unique not just within the county, but throughout the country, and they want to make that clear through their branding.
+Developing a map that is distinctly theirs can assist them in that goal.

+A key component of Local Government Academy’s programming is their Municipal Intern Programming, which they are recruiting interns for right now.
+To assist in that goal, the consultant will design a map identifying the municipalities in Allegheny and surrounding counties looking for interns through Local Government Academy’s MIP.
+Therefore, the relevant screenshots show Pittsburgh, Allegheny County, and the whole Southwestern Pennsylvania region.

+## JSON Code Sample
 [
   {
     "elementType": "geometry",